status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 > If you're eager to get started, check out our [quickstart guide](./quick-start.md).

 However, resource-restricted hardware is not the only thing Nimbus is good for.
-Its low resource consumption makes it easy to run Nimbus together with other workloads on your server (this is especially valuable for eth2 stakers looking to lower the cost of their server instances).
+Its low resource consumption makes it easy to run Nimbus together with other workloads on your server (this is especially valuable for stakers looking to lower the cost of their server instances).

 This book explains the ways in which you can use Nimbus to either monitor the eth2 chain or become a fully-fledged validator.

-> The reality is that we are very early in the eth2 validating life cycle.
+> **N.B.** The reality is that we are very early in the eth2 validating life cycle.
 Validating is not for everyone yet, and it comes with both risks and responsibilities.
 It isn't a particularly easy way to make money.
 You'll need to put effort into updating your software, researching hard-forks, having a robust setup... .
 As such, you should only stake if you are genuinely interested in securing the protocol.